-Stuart Richman is a partner with the firm.
-Long before he became an attorney, the law appealed to Mr. Richman.
-The construction of a set of rules that a society lives by has always been an interest of his.
-When he graduated from college, law school seemed like it was the next logical step in pursuit of this interest.
-After graduating from law school, he did not have his heart set on any one type of law.
-Sometimes, you just happen to fall into something and luckily enjoy it, so you never leave.
-That is what happened to Mr. Richman.
+Long before he became an attorney, the law appealed to Stuart.
+The idea of constructing a set of rules that a society lives by was always an interest to him.
+When Stuart graduated from college, law school seemed like it was the next logical step for pursuing his interest.
+After graduating from law school, Stuart did not have his heart set on any specific law type, but instead, he fell into personal injury law, a practice he enjoys to this day.

-Over the years, Mr. Richman has developed a genuine love for personal injury law and making sure the little guy has a voice against corporations, including insurance companies.
-As time has gone by and he has learned how the system works, he has found that everyday people need as much help as they can get against giant, powerful insurance companies.
-Making sure those who are injured are rightfully compensated, and making sure the insurance companies, who collect millions and millions in annual premiums, are properly paying claims is something that Mr. Richman works very hard to accomplish for his clients.
+Over the years, Stuart’s enjoyment for personal injury law has increased.
+His passion resides in making sure the “little guy” has a voice against corporations, including insurance companies.
+As he gained experience and learned how the system works, Stuart has found that everyday people need representation against powerful insurance companies.
+Stuart strives to ensure his injured clients are rightfully compensated.
+He isn’t afraid to hold insurance companies, who collect millions and millions in annual premiums, accountable to ensure his clients’ claims are paid.

-In his free time, Mr. Richman enjoys spending time with his wife and two children, coaching baseball and basketball, exercising and traveling.
-Favorite Quote: “Sometimes it is the people who no one imagines anything of, who do the things that no one can imagine”. – Alan Turing
+Stuart’s world is his wife and two children, and he enjoys spending time with them.
+Stuart’s favorite quote is from Alan Turing, which states, “Sometimes it is the people who no one imagines anything of, who do the things that no one can imagine”.